acmbpdc/Truffle/Ganache/Frameworks/README.md

 # Frameworks

-Machine learning relies on algorithms.
+Machine Learning relies on algorithms.
 Unless you’re a data scientist or ML expert, these algorithms are very complicated to understand and work with.

 A machine learning framework, then, simplifies machine learning algorithms.
 An ML framework is any tool, interface, or library that lets you develop ML models easily, without understanding the underlying algorithms.